Welcome to Capetown, South Africa. A hip, beautiful, seaside town on the southwestern coast of South Africa.

 Six of us, three siblings and three "outlaws", toured four locations in southern Africa: Capetown and Sabi Sands Game Reserve in South Africa, Victoria Falls in Zimbabwe, and Chobe National Park in Botswana.

-We began in Capetown and the image above is a view of Chapman’s Peak from across Hout Bay.
-Below are images from our tour of the Capetown area.
+We began in Capetown and the image above is a view of Chapman's Peak from across Hout Bay.
+Below is the traveling "family of friends."

 In the category of things you wouldn't see along the road in the USA...

 When's the last time you saw an ostrich on the beach?

 We took a delightful stroll through the expansive Botanical Gardens.

 One of many stunning two-tone statues at the Botanical Gardens.
 And following is a video of one of the more challenged Botanical Gardens residents, a Guinea Fowl.

 No visit to Capetown is complete without a visit to Boulder Beach, home to a huge colony of African Penguins.
 These guys live the good life in a protected cove, just south of Capetown.
 They're tiny at only 18 inches tall, but waddle with authority.
 I could have watched them all day.